anurags10/MomoChain/README.md

 # MomoChain
-Dapp where user send message and ether for Momo
+Dapp where user send message and ether for Momo.